PrairieLearn/PrairieLearn/packages/aws/README.md

 This package contains utilities that help us correctly configure AWS SDK clients.

+Specifically, it's meant to address the fact that clients from the v3 AWS SDK don't share resolved credentials with each other.
+This means that, by default, every time a new client is created, it has to independently resolve credentials for itself.
+In production, this is problematic, as that requires talking to the IMDS, which will throttle requests if we make a ton of them in rapid succession.
+This results in clients being unable to obtain credentials, and thus the AWS API operations fail.

+We resolve this with this package, which helps ensure that all AWS SDk clients are constructed with a shared and memoized credential provider.

 ## Usage

 Create a config provider with `makeAwsConfigProvider`: